Dynamic pricing

+Methods

 Cost-plus pricing

 Cost-plus pricing is the most basic method of pricing.
 A store will simply charge consumers the cost required to produce a product plus a predetermined amount of profit.
 Cost-plus pricing is simple to execute, but it only considers internal information when setting the price and does not factor in external influencers like market reactions, the weather, or changes in consumer value.
 A dynamic pricing tool can make it easier to update prices, but will not make the updates often if the user doesn't account for external information like competitor market prices.
 Due to its simplicity, this is the most widely used method of pricing with around 74% of companies in the United States employing this dynamic pricing strategy.
 Although widely used, the usage is skewed, with companies facing a high degree of competition using this strategy the most, on the other hand, companies that deal with manufacturing tend to use this strategy the least.

 Pricing based on competitors

 Businesses that want to price competitively will monitor their competitors’ prices and adjust accordingly.
 This is called competitor-based pricing.
 In retail, the competitor that many companies watch is Amazon, which changes prices frequently throughout the day.
 Amazon is a market leader in retail that changes prices often, which encourages other retailers to alter their prices to stay competitive.
-Such online retailers use price-matching mechanisms.
+Such online retailers use price-matching mechanisms like price trackers.
 The retailers give the end-user an option for the same, and upon selecting the option to price match, an online bot searches for the lowest price across various websites and offers a price lower than the lowest.

 Such pricing behavior depends on market conditions, as well as a firm's planning.
 Although a firm existing within a highly competitive market is compelled to cut prices, that is not always the case.
 In case of high competition, yet a stable market, and a long-term view, it was predicted that firms will tend to cooperate on a price basis rather than undercut each other.
-It needs to be pointed out that the three conditions are necessary in the case of firms deciding to forego competitive pricing.